metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 ## Chiefs @ Broncos

 Patrick Mahomes with another fantastic throw leading to a surprise touchdown.
 Chiefs are running up points against the Broncos early.

+Willie Gay with a pick-six.
+Can we retire Russ?